apalensky/portfolio_website/README.md

 * Imported and transformed over 150,000 plate appearance events
 * Generated novel pitch similarity scoring using R and Euclidean Distance
 * Applied pitch usage weighting with Earth Mover's Distance to score arsenals
-* Built a Shiny application for staff to use the model
+* Built a Shiny application for staff to use the model in offseason pitch design

 ![](/images/PSShiny.png)